HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 ## Open source libraries and frameworks

 Open source code, or code with a permissive license that can be accessed, viewed and modified by anyone.
 From tiny libraries to entire browsers, such as [Chromium](https://www.chromium.org/Home) and [Firefox](https://www.openhub.net/p/firefox), open source code plays a crucial role in the world of web development.
 In the context of JavaScript, developers rely on open source tooling to include all types of functionality into their web page.
-Regardless of whether a developer decides to use a small utility library or a massive framework that dictates the architecture of their entire application, relying on open-source packages cam make feature development easier and faster.
+Regardless of whether a developer decides to use a small utility library or a massive framework that dictates the architecture of their entire application, relying on open-source packages can make feature development easier and faster.
 So which JavaScript open-source libraries are used the most?

 <figure>
 	<table>